Years of Lead (Morocco): Timeframe

 Hassan II was king from 1961 until his death in 1999.
 His reign was marked by political unrest and a heavy-handed government response to criticism and opposition.
 Political repression increased dramatically upon Hassan's ascent to the throne of the country in 1961, and this repressive political climate would last for nearly three decades.

-Due to strong popular mobilization from the Moroccan democracy and human rights activists and pressure from the general Moroccan population, as well as pressure from the wider international human rights community.
+Due to strong popular mobilization from the Moroccan democracy and human rights activists and pressure from the general Moroccan population, as well as pressure from the wider international community, Morocco experienced a slow but notable improvement in its political climate and human rights situation.
+The pace of reform accelerated with Hassan II's death and the accession of his son Mohammed VI to the throne in 1999.

 Repression and its victims

 Political oppression plateaued in the 1960s and wound down only in the early 1990s.
 During the Years of Lead, dissidents were arrested, executed, tortured, imprisoned or "disappeared", newspapers were closed and books were banned.
 There are few reliable lists of victims for the time, but there were hundreds of political killings and forced disappearances.
 Arbitrary arrests and torture affected many, including some of those outside the usual opposition networks.
 The reports about these human rights issues sparked domestic and international criticism.
 By the early 1990s, international condemnation of Morocco's poor human rights record became so strong, that Hassan II had no choice but to liberate the country at least somewhat, in order to avoid international isolation and tension with other countries, so that Morocco would avoid becoming a pariah state.
 As a result, Morocco gradually became more democratic and free over time.

 Some examples of government repression during this period included: